What you'll find on this page

 For the Baha Connect system, as long as the sound processor is removed, you can be scanned by MRI.
 There will be some slight shadow effects caused by the implant and the abutment.

 For any additional strength MRI or to reduce shadow area, the magnet can be temporarily removed by a medical procedure.
-The sound processor should be removed for all MRI.
+The sound processor should be removed for all MRI scans.

 Prior to receiving an MRI, please consult with your clinician about proper precautions.